 Celebrities live spectacular lives.
-They drive fast cars, live in lavish mansions and party with similarly beautiful and influential people.
-However, as we will see, the rich and famous can be as fallible as us mere mortals and fail to make plans for the future, often causing their loved ones as great deal of heartache in the process.
+They drive fast cars, luxuriate in lavish mansions and party with similarly beautiful and influential people.
+However, as we will see, the rich and famous can be as fallible as we mere mortals and fail to make plans for the future, often causing their loved ones a great deal of heartache in the process.

-Aretha Franklin’s impact on the music industry cannot be overestimated.
+Aretha Franklin’s impact on the music industry cannot be overstated.
 She was the first woman to be inducted into the Rock & Roll Hall Of Fame and remains one of the best-selling singers of all time.
-Best known for her songs Respect, Think and Natural Woman, the Detroit hitmaker passed away in 2018 leaving behind an enormous $80 million fortune.
-Despite this it appeared that she had never written a will.
+Renowned for her songs Respect, Think and Natural Woman, the Detroit hitmaker passed away in 2018 leaving behind an enormous $80 million fortune.
+Despite this it appeared that she had never written a Will.

-It seems that Aretha did make some attempt to provide for her loved ones, however, her DIY attempts at estate planning were completed without professional legal advice and then apparently mislaid.
+It seems that Aretha did make some attempt to provide for her loved ones, however, her DIY estate planning was completed without professional legal advice and then mislaid.
 As a result her family have been left embroiled in a vicious battle and are yet to see a penny of their inheritance.

 Prince was a legendary singer and multi-instrumentalist who helped define 1980s pop music.
-When he passed away unexpectedly in 2016 left behind an estimated $156 million fortune.
+When the star passed away unexpectedly in 2016 he left behind an estimated $156 million fortune.

 At the time of his death Prince was not married and did not have any children, however, within three weeks nearly seven hundred hopefuls had come forward claiming to be long lost siblings or illegitimate children.
 For the past six years his five half siblings have spent the last six years squabbling over his fortune.

 As well as his musical legacy Prince did not take into account how his image may be misused after his death.
-It is becoming increasingly common for famous faces to be resurrected years after their passing to act as posthumous salespersons for products that they may not have chosen to endorse during their lifetime.
-This ranges from civil rights activist Martin Luther King Jr could recently been seen flogging Dodge pickup trucks in the States to Mahatma Gandhi who encouraged consumers to ‘think different’ in adverts for Apple nearly 50 years after his death.
+It is becoming increasingly common for famous faces to be resurrected years after their passing to act as posthumous salespersons for products that they likely would not have endorsed during their lifetime.
+This ranges from civil rights activist Martin Luther King Jr. who could recently been seen flogging Dodge pickup trucks in the States to Mahatma Gandhi who encouraged consumers to ‘think different’ in adverts for Apple computers nearly 50 years after his death.
 In response to this trend many big names now put a caveat in their will that their likeness cannot be misused after their death.

-When Howard Hughes who one of the richest people who ever lived died without leaving a will in 1976 he was reportedly worth $2.5 billion.
+When Howard Hughes, who one of the richest people who ever lived, died without leaving a Will in 1976 he was reportedly worth $2.5 billion.
 The aeroplane magnate, film director and engineer was known for his bizarre behaviour including wearing tissue boxes as shoes and keeping his urine in jars.
 An example of his eccentric activity included buying a television channel and forcing it to play the same film on repeat.
-He would even call up the station and ask them to rewind the parts that he had missed.
+He would even call them up and ask them to rewind the parts that he had missed.